flowdy/treasuredb/README.md

-The Credit table stores bank transfers from the member to the club, and also the target records of internal transfers to the club and other members performing commercial services for the club.
-The value of the former sort is initially >0 and normally not altered afterwards.
+The Credit table stores bank transfers from the member to the club, and also the target records of internal transfers to the club and other members performing commercial services for it.
+The value of the former sort is initially >0 and should not be altered afterwards.
 The latter's value always starts at 0 and is increased automatically by transfers linked to the according debts.